YourWaifuIsShip/Azur-Lane-Guides/AL Untier Guide.md

 ## _VERY IMPORTANT OPENING NOTE_

 ```
+[30/12/2019]
+> IJN Kasumi did not join the Tier Guide, on account of her being Kagerou but worse.
+- Almost identical statline but costs +1 Oil due to purple rarity;
+- Torpedo boost only works with a full vanguard and only affects IJN units;
+- Lacks Chain Torpedo.

+> IJN Hatsuharu did not join the Tier Guide, on account of her also being Kagerou but worse.
+- Similar but weaker statline;
+- Same skills, but misses Kagerou's Interference.

 [09/12/2019]
 > Natsuiro Matsuri did not join the Tier Guide, on account of her middling statline and poor skillset.
 - self-buff to guns is hilariosuly ineffective given the IJN DD baseline;